 If your house is well-insulated then yes, warm water underfloor heating could be used as your main heating source.
 You’ll need get a heat-loss calculation done by a heating engineer to work out how much heating is needed and if UFH would be suitable for your whole house.

-UFH is great for heating large areas.
-It distributes an even heat around the room and could help eliminate cold spots and draughts.
+• Even heating over large areas – UFH is great for heating large areas.
+It distributes an even heat around the room and could help eliminate draughts.

-As there’s no need for bulky radiators, you’ll have more wall and floor space, giving you the flexibility to design your home the way you want.
+• More space – as there’s no need for bulky radiators, you’ll have more wall and floor space.
+This will give you more flexibility to design your home the way you want.

-Who wouldn’t love a warm floor underfoot in the middle of winter?
-UFH radiates a gentle and natural heat giving your home a wonderfully warm and luxurious feel.
+• Comfortable – who wouldn’t love a warm floor underfoot in the middle of winter?
+UFH radiates a gentle and natural heat, giving your home a wonderfully warm and luxurious feel.

 What are the downsides to underfloor heating?

-• UFH could take longer to heat up than radiators
+• Slow warm-up – UFH can take longer to heat up than radiators.

-• If your house isn’t well-insulated it might not be enough to keep it comfortably warm.
+• Heat loss – if your house isn’t well-insulated it might not be enough to keep it comfortably warm.

 Can I have underfloor heating and radiators?